 Moreover, when you’re using a spray paint, it is necessary that you use the on/off action method.
 Usually, expert painters prefer spraying three inches of air before the paint makes contact with the metal surface, followed by spraying till the end of the surface and then leaving the trigger.
 You can move your hand in the opposite direction before depressing the paint-can trigger again.
 Thus, passing across the surface and letting go of the trigger again.

 Many times, people have the tendency to keep spray painting as long as they can’t see the primer coating.
 This method shouldn’t be practiced as it can cause uneven paint accumulation over certain areas, which you to have to remove with subsequent sanding.
-During painting, you shouldn’t pay much heed to the primer coating below, as it will be gradually covered as you apply new layers of coating.
+During time to paint file cabinets, you shouldn’t pay much heed to the primer coating below, as it will be gradually covered as you apply new layers of coating.

 You can also create a design on your metal cabinet with the help of painter’s tape and masking paper.
 First, let the base coat dry for at least 24 hours and then use a painter’s tape with masking paper to create the required design.
 After covering the designated areas, you can use the spray paint to paint the exposed areas with a different color.